omar-github20/Project-Elk-Stack/README.md

 # Project-Elk-Stack

-## Automated ELK Stack DeploymentThe
+## The Automated ELK Stack Deployment
 The files in this repository were used to configure the network depicted below.

 ![](https://github.com/omar-github20/Project-Elk-Stack/blob/master/Network/ELK-Stack-Project.jpg)